Uh-oh. You haven't set your gender on your Google account. We check this to keep for girls only.

 Lipstick is a girl’s first makeup crush and sometimes her longest relationship, when you find that one perfect shade.
 However, it can also make your lips dry, stain glasses, get messy and let’s not forget, that it even gets on shirt collars if you aren’t too careful!
-So, what is the 411 on solving those irksome but common lipstick problems?
+So, what is the 411 on solving those irksome but common lip problems?
 Read on to find out.

 While we love a long lasting lipstick, at some point we do want to get it off.
 Makeup wipes tend to be too harsh on delicate lips, which is why we suggest making this simple makeup remover.
 Take one part coconut oil, one part baby shampoo and 2 parts water - put it in a jar filled with cotton swabs.
 This gentle cleanser will remove stubborn lipstick and hydrate them at the same time.